mopidy/mopidy/docs/api/audio.rst

 Audio API
 *********

+.. module:: mopidy.audio
+    :synopsis: Thin wrapper around the parts of GStreamer we use

 The audio API is the interface we have built around GStreamer to support our specific use cases.
 Most backends should be able to get by with simply setting the URI of the resource they want to play, for these cases the default playback